 I was at a board meeting for a fast-growing AI + B2B startup that just crossed $100m+ ARR and brought on a VP of Sales.
 He was exasperated.
 “The good news?
 Everyone wants to buy.
 The bad news?
 They aren’t sure what they want in AI next year.
 So no one wants to sign a long-term deal.”

 Buyers aren’t stalling.
-They’re willing to sign.
+They want to go go go with AI and are willing to sign shorter deals.
 They just don’t want to be locked in for two or three years when the market leader in their category might look completely different in twelve months.

 If you’ve noticed procurement getting more aggressive about contract length lately, the data confirms it isn’t your deal, your pricing, or your sales team.
-It’s a structural shift across B2B software.
+It’s a structural shift across B2B software, at least for now.

 ICONIQ’s State of Go-to-Market 2026, based on a January survey of 150+ B2B software executives, showed: